Department of Geology

-As a geology major or minor at Cornell, you’ll get hands-on experience in both the field and the lab based courses.
+As a geology major or minor at Cornell, you’ll get hands-on experience in both the field and the lab-based courses.
+You can view our most current program courses in our most recent course catalogue.
 Our unique block plan fosters on- and off-campus immersion in research.

 As part of a class, you might travel to the Bahamas to study ancient and modern coral reefs or investigate the mountains and glaciers of New Zealand.
 As part of research, you might get hands-on experience in cutting-edge laboratories around the country and hike through remote areas from Australia to Sweden to collect your own field samples.
 The geology department financially supports these experiences through external grants and its own internal funds.

 Careers in geology

 As a geology graduate, you’ll find rich opportunities on many different career paths.
 Our graduates work for: